surjith20/Miniproject/README.md

-# Fire Safety Portal - Project Documentation
+# REAL-TIME MONITORING AND EVALUATION SOFTWARE FOR FIRE DEPARTMENT APPLICATIONS

-## 📋 Project Overview
+## 📋 Project Overview:
 The **Fire Safety Portal** is a full-stack web application designed to digitize and streamline the Fire Application NOC (No Objection Certificate) process.
 It serves as a bridge between Applicants (Citizens/Businesses) and the Fire Department (Admins/Officials).

 ### Core Functionality